iamgauravsatija/NimGame/Bot_analysis.md

 <br>

 ## <b>Standard1v1Bot Analysis:</b>
-n represents the number of piles m represents number of objects the pile with most objects has. <br>
+n represents the number of piles <br>
+m represents number of objects the pile with most objects has. <br>